Methods of Payment

 The Croatian National Bank (CNB) is the independent regulator established in 1990.
 Its primary objective is to maintain price stability and the stability of the financial system as a whole, by means of monetary and exchange rate policies, issuing money, and maintaining national monetary reserves.
 The CNB also regulates and supervises credit institutions, issues and revokes their licenses, and manages the interbank Real Time Gross Settlement System.
 The instruments of monetary policy at the CNB’s disposal are market operations (repo and reverse repo auctions), intra-day and overnight Lombard loans, the mandatory reserve requirement, CNB bills auctions and short-term liquidity loans.
 In order to manage the exchange rate, the CNB uses daily auctions and the minimum mandatory FX requirement.
 The CNB participates in the European Union project Single Euro Payments Area – SEPA, with the aim to create a single market for payment services to enable citizens, business entities and public authorities to make cashless euro payment transactions under the same basic conditions, rights, and obligations, regardless of their location.

 The CNB became an integral part of the European System of Central Banks (ESCB) on July 1, 2013 with Croatian accession to the European Union.
 In 2018, Croatia met the Maastricht requirements and on July 10, 2020 was admitted to the European Exchange Rate Mechanism II.
-The exchange rate of the Croatian kuna is now set at 1 euro = 7.53450 kuna.
-Croatia has to be in ERM II for at least two years in order to adopt the euro as the official currency.
+The exchange rate of the Croatian kuna was set at 1 euro = 7.53450 kuna.
+Croatia adopted the euro as the sole official currency on January 1, 2023.

 The interests of the banking sector are represented by the Croatian Banking Association (HUB) and the Banking Association within the Croatian Chamber of Economy (HGK).
-More information on the Croatian banking sector and individual banks can be found at Banks Bulletin (https://www.hnb.hr/en/analyses-and-publications/regular-publications/banks-bulletin).
+More information on the Croatian banking sector and individual banks can be found at Banks Bulletin.

 Foreign Exchange Controls